How volunteering affects your benefits

 - be available to work at one week’s notice

 However, in most cases, if you volunteer full-time and receive an allowance from your volunteering organisation you won't usually be eligible to receive benefits.
-It is always advisable to discuss your choice of voluntary work with your personal benefits adviser or contact the Jobs & Benefits / Social Security office that pays your benefit, before you start.
+It is always advisable to discuss your choice of voluntary work with your work coach or contact the Jobs and Benefits office that pays your benefit, before you start.

 How voluntary work is defined